in

 Your bedroom should be the coziest and snug-worthy room in your home!
 It’s where you recharge and rest, so your blankets, mattress, and pillows should be made perfectly for your bedroom since it makes 90 percent of an enjoyable space!

 What’s the remaining 10 percent of cozy?
 It’s something soft to put your feet on every time you get off the bed.
-So, knowing the right bedroom rug placement will not only enhance the design and style of the space, but the right rug can create a relaxing snug as a bug in a rug bedroom!
+So, knowing the right bedroom rug placement will not only enhance the design and style of the space, but the right carpet can create a relaxing snug as a bug in a rug bedroom!

 Quick Look: Best Rug Placements Under a Bed